SeldonIO/seldon-core/doc/source/reference/apis/metadata.md

 }
 ```

+Note: this the default format so you do not need to specify `apiVersion`.

+### Metadata endpoint

 Model metadata can be obtained through GET request at `/api/v1.0/metadata/{MODEL_NAME}` endpoint of your deployment.

 Example response:
 ```json
 {